WEC-Sim/WEC-Sim_Applications/Morison_Element/README.md

 **Original Version:** 	WEC-Sim v4.3

+**Dependencies:** MATLAB v2020a

 **Description**

-Example on using Traditional Morison Element (no hydro bodies) to run WEC-Sim for a monopile geometry.
-Execute WEC-Sim in either the v2020a or newer to run this case.
+Example on using a traditional Morison Element (without hydrodynamic bodies) to run WEC-Sim for a monopile geometry.

 **Relevant Citation(s)**